haren2312/kubernetes-course/_exercises/09-security_fundamentals/05-setup_permissions_read_pods_bob.md

    - Test if Bob can retrieve Pods with `kubectl get pods -n dev`.
 He should be able to see the Pods but won't have permissions to create or edit them.

 ## Conclusion

 You've successfully implemented read-only permissions for Bob, allowing him to access Pods within the `dev` namespace.
 This skill is essential as you continue to work with Kubernetes and manage user permissions effectively.
 Keep practicing and learning to further enhance your Kubernetes knowledge! 🚀

-## Lecture Description
-In this lecture, we explore setting up Kubernetes permissions, specifically focusing on granting read-only access to a user named Bob.
-Participants learn how to create namespaces, define roles, and establish role bindings, ultimately allowing Bob to view Pods in a specified namespace while restricting his ability to create or modify resources.